sergimima/suite-smartcontracts/README_RSK.md

 ## 📋 Overview

-**RSKQuest** is an NFT smart contract (ERC721) deployed on **RSK Testnet** that allows users to mint certificate NFTs upon completing campaigns and activities on the RSK Quest platform.
+**RSKQuest** is an NFT smart contract (ERC721) deployed on **RSK Testnet** that allows users to mint certificate NFTs upon completing campaigns and activities on the RSK Quest Hub platform.

 ### 🎯 Purpose
 - **Campaign Certificates**: NFTs minted when completing an entire campaign